 When recruiters and employers are able to see the bottom-line value of your work, they’re more likely to approach you for leadership opportunities… and the easier your interview process will flow.

-In summary, taking a close look at fresh trends in executive resumes will serve you well in 2017 – and help you formulate a clear and engaging portrait of your abilities that transforms your resume into a powerful calling card.
+In summary, taking a close look at fresh trends in executive resumes will serve you well – and help you formulate a clear and engaging portrait of your abilities that transforms your resume into a powerful calling card.

 |Award-winning executive resume writer Laura Smith-Proulx partners with C-suite and rising leaders to secure their next executive opportunity.
 The Executive Director and principal of An Expert Resume, she is a 10-fold certified careers industry expert, resume authority, job search coach, LinkedIn Premium Job Search group moderator, published writer and author, contributor to industry bestsellers, careers industry speaker, job-search columnist, and former recruiter.